paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-44a-antarctic-marine-living-resources-convention.md

 (2) to violate any regulation promulgated under this chapter;

-(3) to ship, transport, offer for sale, sell, purchase, import, export, or have custody, control or possession of, any Antarctic marine living resource (or part or product thereof) which he knows, or reasonably should have known, was harvested in violation of a conservation measure in force with respect to the United States pursuant to article IX of the Convention or in violation of any regulation promulgated under this chapter, without regard to the citizenship of the person that harvested, or vessel that was used in the harvesting of, the Antarctic marine living resource (or part or product thereof);
+(3) to ship, transport, offer for sale, sell, purchase, import, export, or have custody, control or possession of, any Antarctic marine living resource (or part or product thereof) harvested in violation of a conservation measure in force with respect to the United States pursuant to article IX of the Convention or in violation of any regulation promulgated under this chapter, without regard to the citizenship of the person that harvested, or vessel that was used in the harvesting of, the Antarctic marine living resource (or part or product thereof);

-(4) to refuse to permit any authorized officer or employee of the United States to board a vessel of the United States or a vessel subject to the jurisdiction of the United States for purposes of conducting any search or inspection in connection with the enforcement of the Convention, this chapter, or any regulations promulgated under this chapter;
+(4) to refuse to permit any authorized officer or employee of the United States to board a vessel of the United States or a vessel subject to the jurisdiction of the United States for purposes of conducting any search, investigation, or inspection in connection with the enforcement of the Convention, this chapter, or any regulations promulgated under this chapter;

-(5) to assault, resist, oppose, impede, intimidate, or interfere with any authorized officer or employee of the United States in the conduct of any search or inspection described in paragraph (4);
+(5) to assault, resist, oppose, impede, intimidate, or interfere with any authorized officer or employee of the United States in the conduct of any search, investigation, or inspection described in paragraph (4);

 (6) to resist a lawful arrest or detention for any act prohibited by this section; or

 (7) to interfere with, delay, or prevent, by any means, the apprehension, arrest, or detention of another person, knowing that such other person has committed any act prohibited by this section.

+### Statutory Notes

+#### Amendments
+2015—Par.
+(3).
+Pub.
+L. 114–81, § 106(1)(A), struck out “which he knows, or reasonably should have known, was” before “harvested in violation”.

+Pars.
+(4), (5).
+Pub.
+L. 114–81, § 106(1)(B), (C), inserted “, investigation,” after “search”.

 <a id="section-2436"></a>
 ## § 2436.
 Regulations

-The Secretary of Commerce, after consultation with the Secretary of State, the Secretary of the department in which the Coast Guard is operating, and the heads of other appropriate departments or agencies of the United States, shall promulgate such regulations as are necessary and appropriate to implement the provisions of this chapter.
+**(a) In general** The Secretary of Commerce, after consultation with the Secretary of State, the Secretary of the department in which the Coast Guard is operating, and the heads of other appropriate departments or agencies of the United States, shall promulgate such regulations as are necessary and appropriate to implement the provisions of this chapter.

+**(b) Regulations to implement conservation measures**

+(1) **In general** — Notwithstanding subsections (b), (c), and (d) of [section 553 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section553&num=0&edition=prelim), the Secretary of Commerce may publish in the Federal Register a final regulation to implement any conservation measure for which the Secretary of State notifies the Commission under [section 2434(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2434/a/1&num=0&edition=prelim)—

+  (A) that has been in effect for 12 months or less;

+  (B) that is adopted by the Commission; and

+  (C) with respect to which the Secretary of State,11 So in original.
+The comma probably should not appear. does not notify Commission 22 So in original.
+Probably should be preceded by “the”. in accordance with [section 2434(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2434/a/1&num=0&edition=prelim) within the time period allotted for objections under Article IX of the Convention.

+(2) **Entering into force** — Upon publication of such regulation in the Federal Register, such conservation measure shall enter into force with respect to the United States.

 ### Statutory Notes

+#### Amendments
+2015—Pub.
+L. 114–81 designated existing provisions as subsec. (a), inserted heading, and added subsec. (b).

 #### Transfer of Functions
 For transfer of authorities, functions, personnel, and assets of the Coast Guard, including the authorities and functions of the Secretary of Transportation relating thereto, to the Department of Homeland Security, and for treatment of related references, see sections 468(b), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).